 The A330-900 will feature 29 business class closed suites, 28 premium economy seats, 56 comfort seats with extra legroom, and 168 economy seats, for a total of 281 seats.

 The A350 is several feet wider than the A330, so the A330 suites will be narrower than the A350 suites as they both have the same 1-2-1 configuration.
 I would have loved to see Delta put their A350 flagship on this route, but JFK isn’t an A350 base for Delta.

 The A330 has a 2-4-2 configuration in coach, which many find preferable to the 3-3-3 configuration found on the wider A350.

 The Delta One Suites cabin is certainly aesthetically pleasing:

 Personally I don’t like that Delta uses leather seats in business class, which I find to be very uncomfortable for sleeping.
 Delta also doesn’t provide a mattress pad as airlines like American and United do.
-In general I found United’s Polaris seat for be more comfortable and to have better bedding than Delta, but the privacy door is a nice addition to a business class seat.
+In general I found United’s Polaris seat for be more comfortable for sitting and sleeping and to have better bedding than Delta, but the privacy door is certainly a nice addition to a business class seat.

 However it is striking that United has more than double the number of business class seats on their 777-300 (60 Polaris seats) than Delta does on the A330-900 (29 Delta One Suites).